nateshmbhat/webbot/README.md

 + Use any combination of selectors like id, name, text, css etc to perform actions on elements with one line of code.
 + Automate and test pages loaded dynamically by javascript.
-+ click any button or link without having to worry about finding the element first or knowing css_selector etc
++ Click any button or link without having to worry about finding the element first or knowing css_selectors , xpath etc
++ Smart scoring algorithm which finds the best matching elements on which you want to perform the action .
 + Automation designed to work even in case of webpages with dynamically changing id and classname
 + Immensely minimizes the code required for performing input actions like clicks and keyboard actions.
-+ Smart scoring algorithm which finds the best match for the element on which you want to perform the action .
++ Get webpage source , cookies , total tabs , webpage title etc..
 + Simulate key presses and special key combinations
-+ bidirectional scrolling
++ Bidirectional scrolling
 + Perform an action on webpage elements by applying various filters to select the elements .
 + Perfrom action on multiple elements at once.
 + If certain elements don't have text or visible property , then use either their id , class , css_selector , xpath , tag etc.
++ The entire automation process can be made without having to open the browser window i.e in the background as a console process (see docs for more details )

 <br>